 Marijuana has a long history of human use in the United States.
 The cannabis plant grew wild throughout much of the country.
 Native Americans used it as a source of rope, oils, medicine, and food before European settlers arrived.
 Hemp (a variety of Cannabis) fiber was even mandatory in the American Declaration of Independence to help make it into ropes, canvas, and other materials for ships.

 The MTA effectively ended all medical use of marijuana at that time.
-It imposed an extraordinarily high tax on anyone who dealt commercially with cannabis.
+It imposed an extraordinarily high tax on anyone who dealt commercially with Cannabis.
 This tax required a license even to possess the plant.
 The passage of the MTA, and several similar laws that followed, effectively criminalized marijuana possession nationwide.

-If you’re looking for a Denver dispensary that can provide you with the best possible cannabis experience, The Stone is worth checking out.
+The Stone is one of Denver’s most popular dispensaries.
+And it’s easy to see why – they offer a great selection of high-quality cannabis products, excellent customer service, and competitive prices.
+The Stone is worth checking out if you’re looking for a Denver dispensary that can provide you with the best possible cannabis experience.
 Here are just a few of the reasons why we think The Stone is the best of the Denver dispensaries:

 – They have a wide selection of high-quality cannabis products